Congenital Heart Valve Program | Overview

-Our dedicated cardiologists and surgeons focus on surgical valve repair rather than replacement, and whenever possible we take the most minimally invasive approach to treatment.
-Since 2006, we have performed close to 300 catheter-based aortic valve dilations on neonates and infants — including on patients who were less than four weeks old.
+Our cardiologists and surgeons have a strong record of excellence in caring for patients with heart valve disease.
+We focus on surgical valve repair rather than replacement, and whenever possible we take the most minimally invasive approach to treatment.